|

 Physiotherapy and the Saigon Rehabilitation Center.

-In 1983,
+In

-become qualified to practice medicine in my adopted country.
-In the beginning, I volunteered as an
+which was to become qualified to practice medicine in my adopted

-working hours.
-Eventually I succeeded
+normal working hours.
+Eventually I

-Brooklyn, New York.
+at Brooklyn, New York.
 Subsequently, I

 was certified by the American Board of Internal Medicine, and at present I